-I will now complete reorganizing the Gout Diet section by moving all the detailed nutritional information to a separate food diary website.
+I am reorganizing the Gout Diet section by moving all the detailed nutritional information to a separate food and health website.
 This should reduce some confusion regarding certain aspects of the role that food plays in managing gout.

 Under the old scheme, I used the “gout food to avoid” label to refer to acidic foods, but this led to confusion on two counts.

 - Confusion between an acid-alkaline balanced diet and uric acid.

 - Confusion about avoiding all acid forming foods.

 Under the new scheme, I will use the “gout food to avoid” label to refer to excess calories.
 These are always bad for gout because excess calories leads to excess body tissue – the main source of uric acid.
 Excess calories also leads to excess weight, which adds to the load on gout-ridden joints.

 Although food is not as important to gout as many people believe, there is always a case for good nutrition.
 Many gout sufferers have other health conditions that can be improved by diet.
 Particularly common amongst gout sufferers are:

 Planning a good diet should always start with an assessment of current nutrition, hence my decision to develop a separate nutrition and health website.

 It is early days for my healthy recipes website, but I started it with the acid-alkaline tables from this site.
 I have replaced them here with the lists that are included in my gout diet menu guidelines.